Muhammad-bilal-503/Ring-Of-Fate/README.md

 ## 🎮 How to Play

-Run main.py.
+*  Run main.py.

-## Click the "START" button.
+*  Click the "START" button.
 *  Watch the ring fall and bounce!
 The score increases with each collision.
 *  When the ring falls off the bottom of the screen, the game is over.
 *  Your final score (your "fate") will be revealed with a cool animation!
 *  Click "Play Again" to challenge destiny once more.

+## 📄 License
+This project is licensed under the MIT License.
+Feel free to use and modify it!